Dialogue with Stakeholders

 Overseas business sites

 Each year, local staff of overseas business sites visit Japan for training.
-The curriculum is available in English and Japanese and has the three following objectives.
+The curriculum has the three following objectives.

 2. Deepening interaction with Japanese employees;

-3. Applying what learned in the home countries of trainees.
+3. Applying what was learned in the training to the trainees' work in their home countries.

 Toyobo also has an overseas business training system for selected young employees to spend six months out of a one-year program at an overseas business site learning the basics of language, culture, and overseas business while interacting with local staff.